Almond vs Walnut - Health impact and Nutrition Comparison

 Many varieties of nuts have been researched to reduce the risk of cancer by inhibiting cell multiplication and inducing the programmed death of cancer cells (15).

-Due to a number of compounds found in walnuts, these nuts may have the potential to prevent or decrease the risk of breast, prostate, colon and renal cancers (16).
+Due to several compounds found in walnuts, these nuts may potentially prevent or decrease the risk of breast, prostate, colon, and renal cancers (16).

 Downsides and Risks